 Essential, Premium and Ultimate Game Pass

-As announced today, October 1, there are now even more tiers in Game Pass.
+As announced on October 1, there are now even more tiers in Game Pass.
 Honestly, it’s getting hard to keep track of, and to add insult to injury, the upper tiers have gone up in price.

 As such, I’ve reworked this article into one A-Z list, with each tier listed next to each game’s particulars (previously I had split it into the various tiers).
 I think this is the clearest way to move forward, given the amount of chopping and changing at each tier.